Updated 4 February 2021

-While researching for the best technology tools to use as a genealogist, I thought, “Why would anyone use Pinterest for genealogy?”
+While researching for the best technology tools to use as a genealogist, I thought, “Why would anyone use Pinterest for family history?”

 Genealogists need methods to organize their discoveries, research, and discoveries so I read blog posts and watched YouTube videos.

 As a user of this platform, I learned that Pinterest organizes photos, quotes, tips, training from blog posts, YouTube videos, and direct uploads onto visual bulletin boards.
 Family historians can quickly view and access the content they need to answer genealogy research questions or write family histories.

 As you save pins, you will create a visual reference library.

 In the past, perhaps you used a web browser to save links to articles about how to research land records, how to organize genealogy files, or how to write family histories.

 In the 1990s and early 2000s, bookmakers helped us access reference material and genealogy databases.
 However, without a visual clue about the topic, we often forgot what each bookmark linked to.
 Only by clicking on each link could we finally remember.

 What a waste of time!

 My Genealogy Research Tips Pinterest Board

 By contrast, Pinterest is bookmarking at its best.
 Whenever you find a website, record, or resource on the internet, you can save it to one of your organized Pinterest board.
 When you're ready to view your saved items, you can access a visual board to trigger your memories without having to click through to the article, unless it is what you want.